-While testing JSON APIs you will encounter a lot of open source tools that are useful on your way to find the one that suits you.
-You have probably heard about Postman, SoapUI, JMeter, Rest-Assured and several others that you have read about in the top 10 lists when you Google “JSON API testing tools”.
+Being a quality assurance engineer testing JSON APIs you will encounter a lot of open source tools that are useful on your way to find the one that suits you.
+You have probably heard about Postman, Robot Framework SoapUI, JMeter, Rest-Assured and several others that you have read about in the top 10 lists when you Google “JSON API testing tools”.

 About Robot Framework

-At the beginning I will just whip up a short introduction about Robot Framework and provide some useful links on how to install it and focus on the RESTinstance library and how to implement it.
+Before we start with the API testing using Robot Framework, I will just whip up a short introduction about Robot Framework and provide some useful links on how to install it and focus on the RESTinstance library and how to implement it.

-Robot Framework is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
+Robot Framework is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD), so there’s also API automation using Robot Framework.
 It has easy-to-use tabular test data syntax and it utilizes the keyword-driven testing approach.
-Its testing capabilities can be extended by test libraries implemented either with Python or Java, and users can create new higher-level keywords from existing ones using the same syntax that is used for creating test cases.
+Its testing capabilities can be extended by test libraries implemented either with Robot Framework Python API testing or Java, and users can create new higher-level keywords from existing ones using the same syntax that is used for creating test cases.

 Testing JSON APIs with RESTinstace library